exakat/php-dictionary/dictionary/file_put_contents.ini.rst

 The function also include options to handle concurrency with locks; to append data rather than overwrite them with ``FILE_APPEND``, and a restriction to use file in the ``include_path`` configuration.

 ``file_put_contents()`` accepts about any type of data, to store them on a file, yet strings are the best fitted for that.
-Scalar types are converted to a string; arrays are imploded without any separator and objects are converted to string, when the magic method ``__toString()`` is available, otherwise, they are ignored.
+Scalar types are converted to a string; arrays are imploded, with the empty string as separator, and no recursive processing, and objects are converted to string, when the magic method ``__toString()`` is available, otherwise, they are ignored.

 .. code-block:: php